sarahciston/codingcare/posts/cf-unliving.md

 code palimpsests from Annette Vee, looking at Bakhtin's speech genres, each utterance a refraction of prior.

-Later I learn that Kawara's series "I AM STILL ALIVE" started with three 1969 telegrams that directly address the suicidality latent in the rest of the project: "I NOT GOING TO COMMIT SUICIDE DON’T WORRY; I AM NOT GOING TO COMMIT SUICIDE WORRY; and I AM GOING TO SLEEP FORGET IT."
+After I started writing to you, I learned that your "I AM STILL ALIVE" series started with three telegrams that directly address the suicidality latent in the rest of the project.
+In DEC 1969 over three days you sent: "I NOT GOING TO COMMIT SUICIDE DON’T WORRY; I AM NOT GOING TO COMMIT SUICIDE WORRY; and I AM GOING TO SLEEP FORGET IT."
 For whatever reason, I like these less.
 But don't worry, I still like you, On Kawara.
 I expect you're not concerned with this at all.
 You are not still alive.
 I write to you as though you are, because to write to the living who do not want to live, to write to them about living seems harder than to write to the dead about living.
 I expect you'd have more to say about living, having written "I am still alive" so many times.
 I think you would report back that living was not fun.
 Maybe you could explain to my friend, who does not want to, why you went on and did it anyway.
 [Did you?
-Checks to make sure.
-Whew 29,771 days.
+Checks to make sure you did.
+Whew.]
+[A remarkable] 29,771 days.
 I'm happy if everyone I know sticks around that long.]

+Each of your almost 3000 'Today' paintings was plain san serif, white against monochrome ground.
+You tediously completed each date during the day it depicted.
+The days "index only themselves" [@kawaraKawaraSilenceOccasion2015].